TEFL Toulouse FAQ

 TEFL Toulouse – 14 years of experience – over 1000 people trained – and counting!

-Small groups – never more than 9 people and usually around 6 on each course
+Small groups – means more tutor / trainee contact time – usually around 6 of you on each course

 No hidden charges for accommodation.
 Most TEFL courses make extra money out of your accommodation.
 We don’t make a penny, which keeps your accommodation fees low.
 You just pay our trusted landlords directly, whatever fee we / they quoted to you.